stagecast/LiveHacks-api/html-moments/html-moment-example/README.md

-# HTML moment to send MIDI signals based on the movement of the phone
+# HTML moment - send MIDI based on the movement of the phone

 ## Login